 - Additional contact points and ongoing support you can expect from us over the year

 The UK qualifications regulators have now confirmed that Teacher Assessed Grades (TAG), which were used to determine qualification grades in 2020/21, must not be used this academic year.
 Our expectation is therefore that all students will take their assessments this year, adapted where necessary, even in the event of further disruption.

 As part of our quality assurance processes, centres will need to complete a Candidate Group Authentication Form.
 This can be downloaded below.

 We are also supporting this guidance document with a series of subject-based online sessions with our experienced academic team, including a significant focus on answering your questions.
 There will be multiple sessions on offer to ensure that everyone who needs to can access this support.
-More information about these and booking links will be circulated to centres shortly.
+If you have missed a session please contact firstname.lastname@example.org to access the recording.